TED Talks Daily - podcast cover

 How to lead with radical candor | Kim Scott

 "How can you say what you mean without being mean?" asks CEO coach and author Kim Scott.
 Delving into the delicate balance between caring and challenging when leading in the workplace, she introduces "radical candor" as the way to give constructive criticism, compassionately.
 Want to help shape TED’s shows going forward?
 Fill out our survey !
-Become a TED Member today at ted.com/join Learn more about TED Next at ted.com/futureyou Hosted on Acast.
-See acast.com/privacy for more information....
+Learn more about TED Next at ted.com/futureyou For the Idea Search application, go to ted.com/ideasearch Hosted on Acast.
+See acast.com/privacy for more in...

 Jun 13, 202517 min